**November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!**

-FP helicopters were big sellers when they first hit the shelves.
-Helis such as the Walkera Dragonfly 4 (shown above), Venom Night Ranger and EF Sabre were all popular in their time, but more recently it seems that this type of heli has died a death.
+FP helicopters were big sellers when they first hit the shelves, back in the early 2000s.
+Helicopters such as the Walkera Dragonfly 4 (shown above), Venom Night Ranger and EF Sabre were all popular in their time, but more recently it seems that this type of heli has died a death.
 I guess it's thanks to the technological advancements within the hobby - why produce a basic heli when you can produce a better one for the same cost?

 There are still FP options out there, of course, and - again - Horizon Hobby's Blade range is a good place to look, with their little 120 SR being a firm favourite.

 Fixed pitch electric rc helicopters are in every sense true radio control model helicopters other than they lack collective pitch control to the main rotors.

 It's this collective pitch that controls altitude on a real helicopter, by changing the pitch angle of the main blades, but FP helis rely on changes in rotor speed (i.e. main motor speed) to control altitude.
 Faster turning rotors generate more lift, and vice versa, so motor power is used to make an FP helicopter climb or descend.

 The downside to relying on motor power as opposed to collective pitch control is the response time.